 Relieved but intrigued… it still didn’t make sense.
 Was this a dream?
 Or maybe a prank?
 No, it was one of those “you can’t make this stuff up” moments… happening me to – the owner of www.youcantmakethisstuffup.net!

 The email I received this morning was from a man named John Jordan, a firefighter from Bristol, Rhode Island.
 You may recall that John was a driving force behind an effort to help firefighters in Sarajevo during the civil war back in the 1990s.
 It had been so long that I did not make the connection between John and Sarajevo when I first received his email – but as time went on my recollection returned.
 [Note: The Fire Critic mentioned John in a post a few years ago and posted a video about his exploits – for those interested in John’s heroic work].

 Last month John was a witness at the war crimes trial of General Mladic being held at the Hague.
-On cross examination by General Mladic’s attorney, he was asked questions about whether firefighters should be armed, and the risks posed.
+Among the crimes the General was charged with was ordering the shooting of civilians including firefighters.
+On cross examination by General Mladic’s attorney, John was asked questions about whether firefighters should be armed, and the risks posed.
 He was then confronted with what I wrote here on Fire Law Blog about armed firefighters.

 Apparently the general’s defense attorney was seeking to use my words to suggest that it was unwise for firefighters in Sarajevo to have been armed, and that by arming themselves they made themselves legitimate targets.
 Here is how John responded to the question:

 THE WITNESS: With all due respect to Chief Varone, the casualties on the Sarajevo fire department from gun-fire and shelling exceeded 20 per cent of the department, one man in five, before we started addressing the issue of snipers.
 They — they lost no one after we started protecting them to gun-fire at fires.
 That would be my answer to Mr. Varone.